Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 | Agent 4    | 2     | Offline |
 ```

+Common conditions:

+- The limit is 2 conversations per agent.
+- 4 conversations are created.

 **Example 1**

-Conditions:
+Additional conditions:

-- Allows conversation assignments for busy agents to be deactivated.
+- Auto Assign Conversations to a Busy Agent is deactivated.
-- 4 conversations are created.
+- Automatic Conversation Assignment is activated.
+- Automatic Conversation Reassignment is activated.

-Result: The first two will be assigned to Agent 1, and the two will remain unassigned.
+Result: The first two will be assigned to Agent 1, and the next two remain unassigned.

 **Example 2**

-Condition:
+Additional conditions:

+- Automatic Conversation Assignment is activated.
+- Automatic Conversation Reassignment is activated.
-- Allows conversation assignments for busy agents to be activated.
+- Auto Assign Conversations to a Busy Agent is activated.
-- 4 conversations are created.

-Result: the first two will be assigned to Agent 1, and the rest two will be assigned to Agent 2.
+Result: The first two conversations will be assigned to Agent 1, and the next two will be assigned to Agent 2.

+**Example 3**

+Additional conditions:

+- Automatic Conversation Assignment is activated.
+- Automatic Conversation Assignment is deactivated.
+- Auto Assign Conversations to a Busy Agent is activated.
+- Agent 1 goes offline.

+Result: The first two conversations will remain assigned to Agent 1, and the next two remain unassigned.

+**Example 4**

+Additional conditions:

+- Automatic Conversation Assignment is deactivated.
+- Automatic Conversation Assignment is activated.
+- Auto Assign Conversations to a Busy Agent is activated.

+Result: All conversations remain unassigned.

 ### Scenario 2